Our Team Brains @ C-BRAIN

 Hadi Hosseini, PhD Principal Investigator

-Our lab’s research portfolio crosses multiple disciplines including computational neuropsychiatry, cognitive neuroscience, multimodal neuroimaging and neurocognitive rehabilitation.
+Our lab’s research portfolio crosses multiple disciplines including computational neuropsychiatry, multimodal neuroimaging and neurocognitive rehabilitation.
 Our computational neuropsychiatry research mainly involves investigating alterations in the organization of connectome in various neurodevelopmental and neurocognitive disorders using state of the art neuroimaging techniques (qMRI, dMRI, fMRI, fNIRS) combined with novel computational methods (network and multivariate pattern analyses).

 The ultimate research goal is to translate the findings from computational neuropsychiatry research toward developing personalized interventions.
 We have been developing personalized interventions that integrate computerized cognitive rehabilitation, real-time functional brain imaging and neurofeedback, as well as virtual reality (VR) tailored toward targeted rehabilitation of the affected brain networks in patients with neurocognitive disorders.